 Accepted students can find more information on the program website

 Salamanca is a cosmopolitan university city approximately two hours northwest of Madrid.
-Students come to the city from all over Europe to study at the highly prestigious university (founded more than 400 years before Harvard) and to enjoy the lively social and intellectual scene.
+Students come to the city from all over Europe to study at the highly prestigious university and to enjoy the lively social and intellectual scene.

 Designated a Cultural Capital of Europe in 2002, Salamanca has some of the most stunning architecture in Spain.
 The cathedral, plaza, and major buildings are constructed of a local sandstone that glows golden at dawn and sunset.
 University buildings, some of which date from 1254, include a recently-restored plateresque façade famous for its whimsical carvings.